 My PhD research focused on investigating smart objects to reduce anxiety in the domain of forgetfulness.
 Continuing on from that investigation, I am exploring forgetfulness and its impact on our lives, creating technology devices to help us.
-Please support my research – and bag yourself some awesome tech by purchasing one of my devices!

 Currently, items available for purchase are listed on ilyware!
 Please contact me if you have a request or special order as I may be able to accommodate you.

 The process for my work was very much an iterative prototyping phase.
 Many prototypes of varying completeness were built.
 Some to test concepts, some to test the features or programming and components.
 These were used where possible to obtain better information about how they would function in an everyday context.
 This required me to program components.
 I used ATMEL based processors, components, Arduino ‘C‘ for programming, Eagle for circuit design.
 The boards were then printed in another country before being shipped back to me to solder (some were surface mounted requiring an oven) the components together.
 This would then be sewn into handmade bags.

 The work required researching other assistive technologies and components in detail.